Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Related Work and Contributions

-Contrary to this line of research, our recent work~\cite{chasparis_euro-par_2017,chasparis_efficient_2017} proposed a dynamic (learning-based) scheme for optimally allocating threads of a parallelized application into a set of available CPU cores.
-It requires a minimum information exchange, that is only the performance measurements collected from each running thread, and it has linear complexity with the number of running threads.
-Furthermore, it is flexible enough to accommodate alternative optimization criteria depending on the available performance counters (e.g., average processing speed).
-It was shown both analytically and through experiments under the Linux operating system, that the proposed methodology learns a locally-optimal allocation, which under certain conditions also corresponds to the global optimum.
-However, one potential drawback was the fact that no special consideration was taken upon the possible \emph{non-uniform memory access} (NUMA) architectures, as it did not distinguish between moving a thread to a ``local'' (within the same NUMA node) and ``remote'' (from the different NUMA node) core.
+Recognizing this need for both learning- and distributed-based optimization, and contrary to the aforementioned references on pinning of parallelized applications, our earlier work~\cite{chasparis_euro-par_2017,chasparis_efficient_2017} proposed a scheduling scheme for optimally allocating threads of a parallelized application that combines both a learning- and a distributed-based optimization.
+It requires a minimum information exchange, where only measurements collected from each running thread are needed.
+Furthermore, it is flexible enough to accommodate alternative optimization criteria depending on the available performance counters.
+However, one potential drawback was the fact that no special consideration was taken upon the possible \emph{non-uniform memory access} (NUMA) architectures, as it did not distinguish between moving a thread to a ``local'' (within the same NUMA node) and ``remote'' (from a different NUMA node) core.

+This paper extends the scheduling framework of our previous work \cite{chasparis_euro-par_2017,chasparis_efficient_2017} with respect to the following contributions: \begin{itemize} \item[(C1)] We propose a novel two-level scheduling process that is appropriate for NUMA architectures.
+At the higher level, the scheduler decides on which NUMA node each thread should be assigned, while at the lower level it decides on which CPU core (within that NUMA node) to execute the thread. \item[(C2)] We provide analytical convergence guarantees with respect to the resulting performance of the application in comparison to the optimal performance. \item[(C3)] We demonstrate the efficiency of the proposed approach on several benchmark applications with different characteristics, including computational- and memory-intensive applications. \end{itemize} This paper is also an extension of an earlier version appeared in \cite{chasparis_learning-based_2019} with respect to contributions (C2) and (C3).